 Yellow nutsedge reproduces by underground storage organs called tubers, which are incorrectly called “nuts” or “nutlets,” thus the origin of its common name.
 These tubers are produced on rhizomes (underground stems) that grow as deep as 8 to 14 inches below the soil surface (Fig. 2).
 Buds on the tubers sprout and grow to form new plants; thus individual nutsedge plants eventually form patches that can range up to 10 feet or more in diameter.
 Yellow nutsedge produces round, smooth, brown or black tubers that are about 1/2 inch in diameter at maturity.
 Only one tuber is formed at the end of a rhizome.
 Tubers of yellow nutsedge have a pleasant almond taste.
 It has been estimated that, if planted in a pure stand, yellow nutsedge would produce approximately the same yield as potato.

 Any cultural practice to maintain turf density will reduce yellow nutsedge.
-Mowing heights at 4.0 to 4.5″ throughout the year, frequent mowing, fall fertilization, deep and infrequent irrigation, and aerification to reduce compaction should all improve turf health and thus reduce yellow nutsedge.
-Additionally, increasing shade by planting larger shrubs and perennials in landscape beds as well as proper timing and depth of mulching should also suppress nutsedge growth.
+Mowing heights at 4.0 to 4.5″ throughout the year will help suppress nutsedge.
+Frequent mowing, fall fertilization, deep and infrequent irrigation, and should all improve turf health and thus reduce yellow nutsedge.
+Additionally, increasing shade by planting larger shrubs and perennials in landscape as well as proper mulching should also suppress nutsedge growth.

-Removal or eradication strategy post emergence, including hand weeding and herbicide applications is most successful if done prior to the longest day of the year (June 21).
+Post emergence strategies including hand weeding and herbicide applications.
+If done prior to the longest day of the year (June 21) you should have good suppression .
 If herbicides are used, multiple applications will improve control of later germinating nutsedge and/or nutsedge not completely controlled with the initial application.
 There is currently no natural or organic herbicides for yellow nutsedge control.

 Bentazon (Basagram), halosulfuron (SedgeHammer, formerly Manage), and most recently sulfentrazone (Dismiss) are all effective postemergence herbicides.
 Sulfosulfuron (Certainty) is no longer labeled for use on cool-season grasses.
 Current recommendations from UNL include halosulfuron for postemergence (POST) control.
 Early POST control is excellent with halosulfuron.
 Spraying after June 21st with any systemic herbicide, could stimulate further germination of tubers, necessitating additional applications.
 Contact products, such as sulfosulfuron do not appear to release the dormancy of the daughter tubers, but these tubers will germinate the following spring/summer.

 Herbicides have been recently identified that have good to excellent preemergence (PRE) control of yellow nutsedge.
 Herbicides available to professionals with documented PRE activity on yellow nutsedge include sulfentrazone or sulfentrazone plus prodiamine (Echelon).
-Mesotrione (Tenacity) also has limited PRE control of yellow nutsedge, but our recent data show that Tenacity will provide adequate control in spring seedings on bare soil (Reicher and Sousek, 2011a and b).
+Mesotrione (Tenacity) also has limited PRE control.
+Recent data show that Tenacity will provide adequate control in spring seedings on bare soil (Reicher and Sousek, 2011a and b).
 Most of our recommendations on PRE control are based primarily on work from University of Maryland.

 Leave a Comment